 To sum it up, you basically play 5-4-3-2 from the high E string all the way down to the low E string, and then after hitting the 2nd fret, you modulate your exercise by one fret higher; becoming 3,4,5,6 up and 6,5,4,3 down… and so on!
 All the way until you finally reach the 12th fret.

-However, for those of you who would rather see what you’re doing to get a better understanding, look below as it’s laid out in tablature for you to see:
+However, to make it easier for those of you who would rather see what you’re doing to get a better understanding of how to use a metronome, look below as it’s laid out in tablature for you to see:

 If you feel that either: